-The Cayenne Coupe, as the name suggests, is a coupe-like version of the Cayenne designed to tackle high-end versions of the BMW X6 and Mercedes-Benz GLE Coupe, as well as the likes of the Lamborghini Urus, Aston Martin DBX, and upcoming Ferrari Purosangue.
+The Cayenne Coupe, as the name suggests, is a coupe-like version of the Cayenne designed to tackle high-end versions of the BMW X6 and Mercedes-Benz GLE Coupe, as well as the likes of the Lamborghini Urus, Aston Martin DBX, and recently revealed Ferrari Purosangue.

-This updated Cayenne Coupe should arrive in late 2022 or early 2023, likely as a 2023 model.
+This updated Cayenne Coupe is slated to arrive in the spring, likely as a 2024 model.
 It will coincide with the arrival of an updated version of the regular Cayenne, prototypes for which are also out testing.

 The Cayenne Coupe prototype shows the new face Porsche plans for the entire Cayenne range.
-The key change is a squarer design for the headlights.
+The key change is a squarer design for the headlights which also benefit from Porsche's latest matrix LED technology.
 There's also a new front fascia with larger air intakes and pair of horizontal elements for the integrated daytime running lights.

-The dash of the test vehicle was fully camouflaged, according to our photographer, which points to likely changes for the interior.
-It's possible a digital instrument cluster like the one in the Taycan electric sedan will be added.
+The dash of the test vehicle was fully camouflaged, which points to likely changes for the interior.
+We expect a digital instrument cluster like the one in the Taycan EV, which itself is about to be updated.

-2023 Porsche Cayenne Coupe facelift spy shots - Photo credit: S. Baldauf/SB-Medien
+2024 Porsche Cayenne Coupe facelift spy shots - Photo credit: Baldauf

 It isn't clear what Porsche has planned for the powertrains.
 Typically, the automaker dials up the horsepower on most grades with its updates.
 The lineup currently starts with the base Cayenne Coupe powered by a 335-hp turbo V-6 and tops out with the Turbo S E-Hybrid, which pairs a twin-turbo V-8 with an electric motor for a combined 670 hp.